ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

 ##Creating the REST endpoints

-With this, create a REST endpoint on a liberty server that can handle the GET, POST and DELETE HTTP verbs, so that the POST endpoint is used to upload new files, the GET endpoint is used to retrieve them, and the DELETE will delete the file.
+You can create a REST endpoint on a liberty server that can handle the GET, POST, and DELETE HTTP verbs.
+The POST endpoint is used to upload new files.
+The GET endpoint is used to retrieve the files.
+The DELETE endpoint is used to delete the files.

-In the sample, a single REST endpoint is created called "objectStorage" which will handle all three verbs.
-Also, it will be assumed that the container name and file name will be passed as [query parameters in the URL](https://en.wikipedia.org/wiki/Query_string), for example, `https://serverUrl/objectStorage?container=containerName&file=fileName`.
+In the sample, a single REST endpoint is created called `/objectStorage`, which handles all three verbs.
+It is also assumed that the container name and file name are passed as [query parameters in the URL](https://en.wikipedia.org/wiki/Query_string), for example, `https://serverUrl/objectStorage?container=containerName&file=fileName`.

 ##Retrieving a file from Object Storage

-To retrieve a file, the doGet is written to get the container and file names from the query parameters in the request, and then uses those to retrieve either the file metadata or the file, as follows:
+To retrieve a file, the `doGet` method is written to get the container and file names from the query parameters in the request, and then uses those names to retrieve either the file metadata or the file, as follows:

 ```
 ObjectStorageService objectStorage = authenticateAndGetObjectStorageService();

-System.out.println("Retrieving file from ObjectStorage...");
+System.out.println("Retrieving file from Object Storage...");

 String containerName = request.getParameter("container");